 Creating Beautiful Slow Motion in Adobe Premiere Pro

-Slow-motion video can be very beautiful if used correctly.
-In this post, we’ll take an in-depth look at creating smooth slow-motion from 60p video in Premiere Pro.
+Slow-motion video can be beautiful, if executed correctly.
+Here, we take a look at creating slow-motion from 60fps video in Premiere Pro.

 Don’t make the mistake of slowing down standard frame rate video for slow motion.
-It’ll look choppy and make you look like a total amateur.
+It’ll give your footage a choppy look, and it doesn’t present well.

-Instead, to make smooth slow-mo, you’ll need to shoot your footage at a high frame rate and then play back your footage at a lower frame rate in your video editing app.
-Most DSLR’s have the capability to shoot 720p at 60 frames-per-second (fps).
-Shooting at 60 fps gives you the ability to play back your footage at a slower fps like 24 fps.
-So, in essence, your footage will be played back perfectly smooth with every frame accounted for at 40% speed.
-Still with me?
-Good.
+Instead, to make smooth slow-mo, you’ll need to shoot your footage at a high frame rate, and then play back your footage at a lower frame rate in your video editing app.
+Most DSLRs and mirrorless cameras can shoot 720p or even 1080p at 60 frames-per-second (fps).
+If you don’t have a camera that can shoot up to 60fps, check out our list of the most affordable options.
+Shooting at 60fps allows you to play back your footage at a slower fps (like 24fps), while still maintaining a streamlined, cinematic look.

 This one is simple and straightforward.
-Create a 24p sequence.
+Create a 24fps sequence.

-Right click the clip and make sure frame blending is OFF.
+Place a 60fps clip in your 24p timeline.
+Right-click the clip, and make sure frame blending is OFF.

-Now you footage is in smooth slow-motion.
-You’ll notice that every frame is played back and there is no frame blending.
+Now, your footage is in smooth slow-motion.
+You’ll notice that every frame plays back and there is no frame blending.
 Beautiful!

-This is the way I usually conform 60p clips into slow-mo.
-This is also a good way to make multiple clips slow-mo in one simple step.
+This is the way I usually conform 60fps clips into slo-mo.
+(This is also a good way to make multiple clips slo-mo in one simple step.)
 This will make the selected clips in your bin slow-motion, so if you want to keep your original 100% speed clips in your project, you’ll want to duplicate them before doing this.

-Select your clips in your bin that you want to make slow-mo.
+Select the clips in your bin that you want to make slo-mo.

 Select “Assume this frame rate” and set the value to your timeline’s frame rate.

-By using these simple techniques, using 60p video to create slow-motion in Premiere Pro is super easy.
-Slow-motion footage is a great way to add emotion and style to any video project.
+By implementing these simple techniques, using 60fps video to create slow-motion in Premiere Pro is easy.